dmitrime/algorithms/README.md

-algorithms
+Algorithms
 ==========

-Implementations of some well-known algorithms
+Implementations of some well-known algorithms, mostly for homework assignements.